sandyghai/Query-100GB-Data-With-AWS-S3-Select-Under-30-Seconds/README.md

 Lambda concurrency was not used at the moment, but using concurrency I can say we can easily search larger data under 30 seconds.

 Is the cost effective?
-Yes, It's cheaper than using Amazon Athena, Amazon Redshift and Amazor EMR.
+Yes, It's cheaper than using Amazon Athena, Amazon Redshift and Amazon EMR.
 But In the end it all depends on amount of data and architecture.